Generic name: mometasone [ moe-MET-a-sone-FURE-oh-ate ]

-Mometasone implant is used to treat nasal polyps in patients who have had surgery in their ethmoid sinus.
+Mometasone implant is used to treat chronic rhinosinusitis with nasal polyps (CRSwNP) in patients who have had surgery in their ethmoid sinus.
 This is a steroid medicine.

 Appropriate studies have not been performed on the relationship of age to the effects of mometasone implant in the pediatric population.
 Safety and efficacy have not been established.